Skip to content

 Statusactive · superseded · archived

-Only architectural and scope decisions are injected (high-signal, team-wide). process and technical decisions stay in the DB for Scribe bookkeeping.
+Only active, approved architectural and scope decisions are injected (high-signal, team-wide). process and technical decisions stay in the database for governance and bookkeeping.

 Layer 2 — Core context memories

-AgentMemory rows where Type = core_context scoped to this agentName, ordered by creation time.
+AgentMemory rows where Type = core_context, scoped to this agentName, and TrustState != legacy, ordered by creation time.

 These are stable, always-relevant facts about the agent's domain: "this project uses EF Core", "the API base URL is X", etc. They are always included regardless of importance level.